django-salesforce/django-salesforce/docs/migrations.rst

   of the object.

 if at least one field has not been created in that table.
-This prevents some mistakes that some part of the database are managed unitentionally.
+This prevents some mistakes that some part of the database are managed unintentionally.

 If and only if you want to run migrations on a Salesforce database then: